Avery Bradley: 2013–14 season

 The Celtics ended an era on the day of the 2013 NBA draft, trading aging stars Kevin Garnett and Paul Pierce, as well as Jason Terry and D. J. White, to the Brooklyn Nets.
 The Celtics also declined to sign Bradley to a contract extension before the October 31, 2013, deadline, allowing him to become a restricted free agent in 2014.
 However, new Celtics coach Brad Stevens professed his trust in Bradley, who, in the absence of the injured Rondo, began the 2013–14 NBA season as the team's starting point guard.
 Bradley's time at point guard lasted just four disappointing games; he had more turnovers than assists, and the Celtics lost all four times.
 In an effort to turn the team around, Stevens named Jordan Crawford the new point guard, allowing Bradley to move to his natural shooting guard.
 The move worked brilliantly, as the Celtics immediately went on a four-game winning streak and the more comfortable Bradley settled nicely into his role on the team.
 Although the Celtics' lack of talent and experience began to show itself as the season went along, particularly with Rondo still out, Bradley was a rare bright spot, increasing his scoring average every month through January.
-He was especially effective in December, shooting a fantastic 50 percent on three-pointers and making 48.7 percent of his shots overall.
-Unfortunately, on January 21, in just the third game all season that Rondo was active, Bradley sprained his right ankle and ended up missing five contests.
-Shortly after returning, on February 5, he re-sprained the same ankle.
+Bradley was especially effective in December, shooting a fantastic 50 percent on three-pointers and making 48.7 percent of his shots overall.
+Unfortunately, on January 21, in just the third game all season that Rondo was active, Bradley sprained his ankle and ended up missing five games.
+Shortly after returning, on February 5, Bradley re-sprained the same ankle.
 Determined to be cautious, Stevens still had not set a return date for Bradley as the Celtics headed into the All-Star break more than a week later.

 Bradley ultimately returned to action on March 14.
-In his fourth game back, a win over the Miami Heat, he connected on a career-high six three-pointers as part of a 23-point effort, then followed it up with 28 points, matching his career high, the next game.
+In his fourth game back, a victory over the Miami Heat, Bradley connected on a career-high six three-pointers as part of a 23-point effort, then followed it up with 28 points, matching his career high, the next game.
 When healthy, Bradley played significant minutes and played effectively in the final stretch of the season, scoring at least 18 points in the team's last five games.
-Bradley shouldered a higher percentage of the offensive workload for Celtics in 2013–14, and he responded by greatly improving his shooting from the previous season.
+He shouldered a higher percentage of the offensive workload for Celtics in 2013–14, and Bradley responded by greatly improving his shooting from the previous season.
 In a rebuilding year for the team, one that saw them win only 25 games, Bradley stood out as one of their few consistent performers.